-Have you been told that you're speaking too fast or do people often ask you to slow down when you present?
-You might want to explore some of the downsides of speaking too fast and learn what can be done about it.
+Have you ever wondered "Why do I talk fast?" or do people often ask you to slow down when you present?
+You might want to explore some of the downsides of talking too fast and learn what you can do about it.

-There are a number of problems associated with speaking too quickly.
+There are several problems associated with speaking too quickly.
 Each one of these can derail your presentation—and even cause a dent in your credibility.

-It can also make you look impatient, aggressive or even lacking empathy for the listener.
-We may appear as someone just trying to get a transaction over as quickly as possible without regard to the other person.
+- It can also make you look impatient, aggressive or even lacking empathy for the listener.
+You may appear as someone just trying to get a transaction over with as quickly as possible without regard to the other person.

-At the other end of the spectrum, fast-talking can be perceived as nervousness or having a lack of confidence.
-Fast talkers may be perceived as not knowing what we're talking about.
-It's as though we're rushing through our message because we feel uneasy.
-Speaking too fast is the opposite of a composed leadership presence.
+- At the other end of the spectrum, talking fast can be perceived as nervousness or lacking confidence.
+People prone to talking fast may be perceived as not knowing what they’re talking about.
+It's as though they’re rushing through their message because they feel uneasy.
+Talking too fast is the opposite of a composed leadership presence.

-Another detrimental aspect of speaking too fast is that it may cause people to tune you out.
-It's like listening to the uninterrupted speech of a telemarketer.
-It's just too much work to try to keep up with the barrage of verbiage.
+Another detrimental aspect of talking fast is that it may cause people to tune you out.
+It's like listening to the uninterrupted speech of a telemarketer, and it's just too much work to try to keep up with the barrage of verbiage.

-In his 2017 book The Art of Presenting: Your Competitive Edge, professor Raymond H. Hull of Wichita State University explains how fast talkers can speak at speeds that exceed the central nervous system's ability to fully understand what's being said unless we exert some concentrated effort.
+In their book The Art of Presenting: Your Competitive Edge, Jim Stovall and Raymond Hull, Ph.D. explain how people talking too fast can speak at speeds exceeding the central nervous system's ability to fully understand what's being said unless we exert some concentrated effort.

 When this happens, the audience might politely nod at what you're saying, but they're not engaged.
 They have checked out.

-Fast talking can lead to a lack of clear enunciation, articulation and an engaging tone, which can prevent your message from taking hold in the listener's mind.
-They may hear your words, but they may end up misunderstanding the full message.
+Talking fast can lead to a lack of clear enunciation, articulation and an engaging tone, preventing your message from taking hold in the listener's mind.
+They may hear your words but end up misunderstanding the full message.

 How Do You Avoid Speaking Too Fast?

-The following are five hacks to help you avoid speaking too fast.
+The following are five hacks to help you avoid talking too fast.
 You can make these a part of your presenting toolkit.

-If you're naturally a fast talker, artificially slowing down your speech when you're delivering a presentation may not work.
-For one thing, it could make you sound unnatural or wooden.
-It could also be stressful since it isn't your natural tempo.
+If talking fast is your natural style, artificially slowing down your speech when you're delivering a presentation may not work.
+For one thing, it could make you sound unnatural or wooden, and it could also be stressful since it isn't your natural tempo.